Kess1Gflex/PCAP-Network-Investigation-Wireshark/README.md

 ## Project Overview

-This repository documents a network traffic investigation performed using **Wireshark** and a simulated PCAP dataset.
+This project documents a network traffic investigation performed using **Wireshark** and a simulated PCAP dataset.

-The objective was to determine whether a user's interaction with a web portal resulted in communication with a potentially suspicious external destination.
+The investigation examines whether an employee's interaction with a company web portal led to suspicious communication with an external destination.

-The investigation focused on reconstructing the relevant network conversations, analyzing TCP and HTTP traffic, identifying the communicating hosts, correlating application-layer artifacts, and determining whether the available evidence was sufficient to classify the activity as malicious.
+The analysis focuses on reconstructing the network conversation, inspecting TCP and HTTP traffic, examining application-layer data, and correlating multiple pieces of evidence to determine what happened.

-This project simulates a **Tier 1 SOC Analyst** investigating potentially suspicious web activity.
+This project simulates a **Tier 1 SOC Analyst investigation**.

 ---

 ## Scenario

-An employee named **Sarah** accessed a web portal, after which her workstation communicated with several external destinations.
+An employee named **Sarah** accessed a company web portal.
+Shortly afterward, her workstation communicated with another external host.

 The investigation sought to answer:

-> **Did Sarah's interaction with the portal lead to suspicious external communication, and should the activity be investigated further?**
+> **Did Sarah's interaction with the portal lead to suspicious external communication, and does the activity require further investigation?**

 ---

 ## Investigation Workflow

 1. Identify Sarah's workstation.
-2. Isolate relevant network traffic.
+2. Isolate the relevant network traffic.
-3. Identify external destinations.
+3. Identify the communicating hosts.
-4. Reconstruct TCP conversations.
+4. Reconstruct the TCP and HTTP conversations.
-5. Analyze HTTP requests and responses.
+5. Inspect the portal response and application data.
-6. Identify domains and application behavior.
+6. Follow the subsequent external communication.
-7. Correlate the observed activity and assess whether it is suspicious.
+7. Correlate the activity and assess its significance.
 8. Determine what additional evidence would be required for a higher-confidence verdict.

 ---